NishkarshRaj/100DaysofMLCode/3_Regression/Multi_Linear_Regression/README.md

 ## Building Multi Linear Regression Model

-**Pre-requisite:** For n independent variables, we have to remove some of the independent variables that are not of high importance or priority because of following reasons:
+**Pre-requisite:** For n independent variables, we have to remove some of the independent variables that are not of high importance or priority because of following reasons:<br>
-**1. Complexity:** Higher the number of independent variables, the poor will be the performance of our machine **2.
+&ensp;**1.
+Complexity:** Higher the number of independent variables, the poor will be the performance of our machine.<br>
+&ensp;**2.
 Accuracy:** If number of low priority variables are high, it might decrease the accuracy of the machine.

 There are five methods of building the model for Multi Linear Regression:
 1. All-in